 After dominating West End and Broadway, Andrews entered the film industry with some magic, as the titular Cinderella in 1957.
 And by the mid-’60s she became Mary Poppins and then Maria in The Sound of Music (we have a great throwback to revisit the Von Trapp family for you to watch, too).
 She married filmmaker Blake Edwards in 1969 and the pair worked together frequently, including the terrific 1982 musical comedy Victor/Victoria, which was nominated for seven academy awards, and then once again for her short-lived sitcom, Julie, which was directed by Edwards.

 Julie Andrews’ singing was as powerful as it gets.
 Heartbreakingly, she had to undergo multiple surgeries to remove throat nodules, which had dire effects on her untouchable soprano voice She’d never sing with such power again — but she still persisted, once again masting a regal presence as Queen Clarisse in The Princess Diaries films, and lending her beautiful voice to projects like prim Queen Lilian in Shrek.
-Today Dame Julie is 86 years old, and most recently shines as the gossip columnist and narrator for Netflix’s series, Bridgerton.
+Today Dame Julie is 87 years old, and most recently shines as the gossip columnist and narrator for Netflix’s series, Bridgerton. as well as the film The King’s Daughter (2022) and voiced Marlena in Minions: The Rise of Gru (2022).
 Check it out, she’s once again magical.

 2. David Tomlinson (George Banks)